wuruwuru is a maker collective slash production studio from Lagos. We make passion projects with independent creators.

 The name wuruwuru is from the Nigerian expression wuruwuru to the answer which describes a problem solved haphazardly.
-It alludes to our shared experience of making things without institutional support.
+It alludes to our experience of making things in Nigeria without institutional support.

 I started the studio in 2020 to make a magazine but then veered into a handful of odd publishing experiments.
 In making these projects, I got to meet a lot of interesting people and was inspired to help bring their ideas to life.